Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 Note that in the case where $N = n$, it only makes sense to consider constant functions $\psi$ in the definition of the generalised Ricci tensor.
-These results can be found in \cite{sturm2}, \cite{villani1} for the equivalence with $\mathrm{CD}$ and the one with $\mathrm{MCP}$ is proved in \cite{ohtamcp}.
+The proof of the equivalence with the $\mathrm{CD}$ condition can be found in \cite{sturm2} and \cite{villani1}.
+Furthermore, it is also proved in \cite[Theorem 3.2., Corollary 3.3.]{ohtamcp} that, in the Riemannian setting, the $\mathrm{MCP}(K, N)$ condition is equivalent to $\mathrm{CD}(K, N)$ if $N$ is greater than the topological dimension of $(M, g)$.

 For general metric measure spaces, the two notions of synthetic curvature are not equivalent.
-The $\mathrm{CD}$ condition does imply the $\mathrm{MCP}$ condition however (see \cite{ohtamcp} and \cite{sturmcdmcp}).
-As we will see later, this discordant behaviour already appears for sub-Riemannian manifolds.
+However, the $\mathrm{CD}$ condition does imply the $\mathrm{MCP}$ condition when the space is \textit{non-branching} (see \cite{sturmcdmcp}).
+As we will see later, this already appears in sub-Riemannian geometry.